Base Protocol (BASE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Base Protocol Historical Price

-According to the latest data gathered on Base Protocol live price page, the current price of Base Protocol is 0.289396USD.
-The circulating supply of Base Protocol(BASE) is 480.68K BASE , giving it a market capitalization of $139.11K.
+According to the latest data gathered on Base Protocol live price page, the current price of Base Protocol is 0.317626USD.
+The circulating supply of Base Protocol(BASE) is 480.68K BASE , giving it a market capitalization of $152.68K.

 The Base Protocol Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BASE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.